British Showjumping

 We suggest you take a good look at the website and, at a minimum, read the Athlete’s Guide and download a copy of the new Prohibited List.

-You need to make sure that your vet, grooms and other support personnel become familiar with what is and is not on the Prohibited List so that you can ensure that you will be fully compliant from 1st April 2011.
+You need to make sure that your vet, grooms and other support personnel become familiar with what is and is not on the Prohibited List so that you can ensure that you are fully compliant.

 If you have any questions, you should direct them to British Showjumping Sport Team in the first instance.